Kong/ngx_wasm_module/docs/DIRECTIVES.md

 **default**  |
 **example**  | `proxy_wasm my_filter_module 'foo=bar';`

-Add a proxy-wasm filter to the context's execution chain (see [Execution Chain]).
+Add a Proxy-Wasm filter to the context's execution chain (see [Execution Chain]).

 - `module` must be a Wasm module name declared by a [module](#module) directive.
-  This module must be a valid proxy-wasm filter.
+  This module must be a valid Proxy-Wasm filter.
 - `config` is an optional configuration string passed to the filter's `on_configure` phase.